codersupreme99101/NeuralNetwork_FinalProject_FA22/README.md

 # NeuralNetwork_FinalProject_FA22
-For EE456, Group Final project: CNN 2 models for Pneumonia Detection from X-Ray Image sets
+For EE456, Group Final project: CNN and Deep CNN models for Pneumonia Detection from X-Ray Image sets

 CNN utilized: 2 models devised and compared for accuracy in prediction rate